FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 # NodeMCU Wifi Enabled Power Outlet
-Small IOT Project creating a wifi enabled Power outlet.
+In order to switch on a printer (or any other device for that matter) without getting up from my computer I built a power outlet, that can be switched on and off through a simple web interface.

 <img src="/images/ScreenShot_Webinterface.png" width="250">

-In order to switch on a printer (or any other device for that matter) without getting up from my computer I built a power outlet, that can be switched on and off through a simple web interface.

->:exclamation: In this project we will be working with 230V mains power, which is very dangerous if not handled properly.
-Do not try to imitate this at home if you have not worked with mains power before!
+# Basic idea
+The basic idea is to setup a minimal http-Server on the NodeMCU that hosts a website, which can pull the current status of the power line and switch it through AJAX-calls.
+For redundancy and ease of use we add a status LED and a physical switch to control the box without an internet connection as well.
+The NodeMCU Script will therefore listen for http-requests and switch the relay (through the transistor) on calls fro the web, as well as if the physical switch if flipped.

 # What you need:
 * 1 [NodeMCU](http://www.ebay.de/itm/NodeMCU-V3-Lua-WIFI-IOT-Node-Entwicklung-ESP8266-micro-USB-32bit-Arduino-E06-/172109878470)